Cyber Security Group Introduction

 - 3TU NIRICT, with support from TNO, is organising the first Dutch Cyber Security Workshop on the 26th of November in the Hague.
 All researchers, PhDs and MSc students working in the field of cyber security are welcome to join.
 Please use this link for further information.

 - We are creating a list of students who are interested in hacking and/or willing to participate in CTF type of activities.
 Please fill in this form here if you want to participate in workshops to be held in the upcoming months.

-- Update: 22 TU Delft Students will be attenting to the conference!
-[For interested TU Delft students, free registration to Hardware Security Conference in the Hague is available.
-Contact Zeki Erkin for more information-Deadline passed.]
+- Update: 22 TU Delft Students will be attending the conference!
+[For interested TU Delft students, free registration to Hardware Security Conference in the Hague is available. - Deadline passed.]

 - Prof. Jan van den Berg, Michel van Eeten and Ibo van de Poel received an ERC grant for the HORIZON2020 proposal CANVAS: Constructing an Alliance for Value-driven Cybersecurity.